Hugh W. Mercer: Early life

 The historic Mercer House.
 The construction of the home was interrupted by the Civil War and Mr. Mercer never lived in it.

 Hugh W. Mercer, the son of Hugh Tenant Weedon Mercer and his wife Louisa Griffin (daughter of Cyrus Griffin), was born in Fredericksburg, Virginia, to a wealthy and well-known family.
 His grandfather and namesake Hugh Mercer of Scotland had been a general under George Washington during the American Revolution.
 Mercer attended West Point in 1824.
 He was expelled for participating in the Eggnog Riot in 1826.
 But following a pardon by President John Quincy Adams, Mercer was permitted to graduate in 1828 (3rd out of 33).

 Mercer was commissioned as a second lieutenant in the US Artillery.
-He spent much of his time serving in Georgia and was an aide to Major General Winfield Scott.
+He spent much of his time serving in Georgia, including service at Cantonment Oglethorpe near Savannah from 1828 to 1835, and was an aide to Major General Winfield Scott.
 Mercer was promoted to first lieutenant of artillery in October 1834.

-In April 1835, he resigned his commission and settled in Savannah where he married a local woman, Mary Stites Anderson, the daughter of the president of The Planters Bank; his brother-in-law was George Wayne Anderson.
+In April 1835, he resigned his commission and settled in Savannah, where he married a local woman, Mary Stites Anderson, a daughter of George Wayne Anderson, president of The Planters' Bank for forty years.
+One of their children was George Anderson Mercer, who became a noted military officer and lawyer.
+Hugh's brother-in-law was George Wayne Anderson.
 While Mercer worked as a bank cashier at The Planters Bank, he served as an artillery officer in the Georgia Militia.
 He started building the Italianate-style Mercer House on the western side of Monterey Square in Savannah.
 However, the Civil War interrupted its construction and no Mercer ever lived there.